rubocode/frontier.nvim/doc/design/origin.md

 any other that supports xterm256 colors including truecolor terminals.

 I was not too concerned about 16 color terminals at the time.
-I handled the situation via _nvim.config_ by checking terminal type and switching to the system default when the terminal is neither xterm256 nor truecolor.
+I handled the situation via _nvim.config_ by checking the terminal type and switching to the system default when the terminal is neither xterm256 nor truecolor.
 I reached the point of successfully achieving the same look and feel on both _xterm256_ and _truecolor_ on macOS terminal and WezTerm.

 Now I wanted to generalize the theming abstraction from there.
 Then I found [Apprentice](https://github.com/romainl/Apprentice) by **Romain Lafourcade**.
 It worked the same on both the masOS Terminal and WezTerm.
-The theming in apprentice was simpler than two-firewatch.
+The theming in apprentice was also simpler than two-firewatch.
-With this new found knowledge, I separated my abstraction into three concerns (_colors_, _theme_ and _highlights_) and pivoted my work on the intended primary personal colorscheme that I initially named _frontier_.
+With this new found knowledge, I separated my abstraction into three concerns (_palette_, _theme_ and _highlights_) and pivoted my work on the intended primary personal colorscheme that I initially named _frontier_.
 I always had the goal of generalization.

 ### PRIORITIES